WELCOME · BIENVENUE

 By proudly displaying a sticker on your rear car window or on the front door of your home or office others will learn how they can volunteer too in our great community.

 Volunteers are the heart of our community!
 Sign up to get your sticker now!
-Stickers can be mailed to you or can be picked up at Volunteer Centre office at 22 Church Street, Suite T290
+Stickers can be mailed to you or can be picked up at Volunteer Centre office at 795 Main Street, Suite 301, Moncton.

 Note: a confirmed time for pick up has to be scheduled by contacting Debbi LeBlanc, Volunteer Coordinator at 869-6905 or email at d.leblanc@volunteergreatermoncton.com.